funatsufumiya/git-lfs-php-server/README.md

 - No DBs are needed.
 Just using local file system.
 - No extensions or libralies are needed.
 Minimal and plain PHP.
 - Created for traditional apache-like (non-root or not VPS) PHP web server.
+- Tested on PHP 7-8, but probably work on older version.

 ## WARNING